waynegm/waynegm.github.io/content/blog/jupyterlab-python-setup/index.md

  "language": "python"
 }
 ```
-Note, as shown here, it might be handy to customise the "display_name" field because this will be displayed in the list of Python environments that
+Note, as shown here, it might be handy to customise the "display_name" field because this will be displayed in the list of Python environments
-VS Code shows in it's user interface.
+in the Jupyter UI.
 Also note the use of forward slashes as opposed to backslashes in the file path because
 backslashes have special meaning in JSON.
 Python will handle the path correctly on Windows but if you must use backslashes you will need
 to replace each single backslash with a double backslash (eg "C:\\\Program Files\\\OpendTect\\\Python\\\envs\\\odmlpython-cpu-mkl\\\python.exe").
 After creating the file you can verify it is recognised by repeating the "jupyter kernelspec list" command: